 Some M&A advisors and investment bankers may offer to substitute retainer fees with milestone fees.

-Milestone fees are payments made at specific points when reaching certain stages of the sale process.
-For example, a milestone fee may be paid upon signing of the letter of intent, completion of due diligence, or when a draft purchase agreement is delivered.
+Milestone fees are payments made at specific points throughout the sale process.
+For example, a milestone fee may be paid upon signing the Letter of Intent, completing due diligence, or delivering a draft of the purchase agreement.

-However, it is essential to carefully consider the appropriate fee structure before agreeing to it.
+However, before agreeing to milestone fees you must carefully consider the appropriate fee structure.
 Make sure you understand what deliverables are expected at each milestone and that the fee is commensurate with the value of the deliverable.
 Otherwise, you may find yourself paying for something that doesn’t provide much value to your M&A project.

 M&A Fees: Retainer and Milestone models